trustwallet/developer/wallet-core/ios-guide.md

 ## Code Examples

 In the following sections we show code examples for some common funcions.
-Please refer to the [Wallet Operations Guide](wallet-core/wallet-operations.md) for detailed explanations.
+Please refer to the [Wallet Usage Guide](wallet-core-usage.md) for detailed explanations.

 Accessing Wallet Core functionality requires one import statement: